nie-ine/e-editiones/semantic-web-technology.markdown

 Figure 1 shows the common representation of the different technologies comprised in the SW stack.

-{% include image.html url="/assets/images/semantic-web-stack.png" description="Figure 1: The Semantic Web Stack" %}
+{% include image.html type="small-figure" url="/assets/images/semantic-web-stack.png" description="Figure 1: The Semantic Web Stack" %}

 The Web already comes with digital resources bearing an IRI or Internationalized Resource Identifier (URI or Uniform Resource Identifier and URL or Uniform Resource Locator are respective sub-concepts).
 The Semantic Web provides 3 languages with increasing expressiveness: [Resource Description Framework (RDF), RDF Schema (RDFS)](https://www.w3.org/TR/rdf-mt/), and the [Web Ontology Language (OWL)](https://www.w3.org/TR/owl2-primer/), which can be used seperately to express formal elements in a growing complexity, resp. data, thesauri and ontologies (or formal dictionaries).
 In our project we always use the 3 together without making such distinctions.
 The author took the liberty to slightly change the previous graphic to the one in Figure 2 to emphasize the dependency on formal logic, and place ontologies at a basic level.

-{% include image.html url="/assets/images/SWT-stack-N3.png" description="Figure 2: Adapted Semantic Web Stack featuring N3" %}
+{% include image.html type="small-figure" url="/assets/images/SWT-stack-N3.png" description="Figure 2: Adapted Semantic Web Stack featuring N3" %}

 The figure shows the 3 foundational ontologies of the 3 languages themselves together as the basis, arguing that even for the simplest data expression the [RDF-ontology](http://www.w3.org/1999/02/22-rdf-syntax-ns#) is needed.
 Once declaring domain knowledge in [own ontologies](/ontologies), also elements of the [RDFS-](http://www.w3.org/2000/01/rdf-schema#) and [OWL-ontology](http://www.w3.org/2002/07/owl#) are needed.
 The next layer represents the formal data expressed using the ontologies.